 One of the most common questions that many beginners that just start streaming CSGO, is what specifications you need for it.
 Well, the short answer is the better the PC the better will your stream behave.
 Although you don’t need an extremely powerful PC to run CSGO, you would do better at streaming with specs high enough to be able to comfortably run CSGO at high details with high, stable FPS.
 Luckily, for streaming purposes, you will really only need 60 FPS as rarely any of the streaming services allows game streaming with any higher FPS value.
 Some even block your streaming FPS rate to 30 when you are not a partner of that particular platform.

 A lot of RAM would also help, as will have to run quite a lot of different software to achieve a comfortable CSGO streaming quality for both you and your audience.
-This would include streaming software like OBS, Elgato or Lightstream, but also capture card software, multiple background process and more.
+This would include streaming software like OBS, Elgato, or Lightstream, but also capture card software, multiple background process, and more.

 However, one of the most important things when it comes to specs and streaming CSGO is, quite obviously, internet speed.
 For this, you need to have both download and upload speeds as high as possible.
-The high download speed will help you see the chat in real-time as well as have enjoyable lag-free gaming experience.
+The high download speed will help you see the chat in real-time as well as have an enjoyable lag-free gaming experience.
 Upload, on the other hand, will allow you to stream without hitches, lags, and the stream itself will have a high quality of both audio and video.

 How do I setup CSGO streaming?